-Travelers should consider carrying the nonabsorbable antibiotic rifaximin (Xifaxan) to treat travelers' diarrhea (TD).
+- Travelers should consider carrying the nonabsorbable antibiotic rifaximin (Xifaxan) to treat travelers’ diarrhea (TD).
 It is effective against E. coli, the most common cause of TD.
 Also used in the treatment of irritable bowel syndrome (IBS).

 When preparing for your trip, list the countries you will be visiting (in order) and the length of time you plan to spend in each one.
 There are four questions you need to answer about your trip, which will determine the degree of detail needed in planning ahead.

 You should ask yourself the following questions: What illnesses are prevalent in the region I will be visiting?
 What is the general level of sanitation?
 How competent, and close by, is medical care?
 How harsh is the climate?
 How safe are the roads?
 Is the country politically stable?

 Also, remember that a trip to Western Europe, for example, doesn’t require as much preparation as an extended stay in a remote village in a less developed region.
 Because some countries and cities are much safer than others, be careful not to overdo precautions.
 You don’t need a typhoid shot if you are going to London or Tokyo, nor do you necessarily need a whole series of immunizations if you’re taking a brief trip to a less developed country but staying exclusively in a deluxe hotel in a large city.
 For updated information on country-by-country disease risks, consult the World Medical Guide section of this book.